 So to help you with trip planning, we’ve put together some practical, budget-minded tips about getting around the outback in cars, planes, trains, buses and even motorcycles.

-In our opinion, a car or 4WD is THE BEST way for getting around the outback.
-Why?
+In our opinion, a self-driving trip in a car or 4WD is THE BEST way to see the outback.

 That’s really easy: you can choose to go wherever you want, whenever you want.